 INTRODUCTION:

+Our modern society will not survive without moving a significant portion of energy consumption to renewable energy sources.
+To make this happen, we have to find a way to harvest renewable energy at a cost lower than petroleum-based energy sources in the near future.
+Solar energy is the most abundant renewable energy on earth.
+Despite that a lot of progresses have been made in solar energy harvesting, it is still very challenging to compete with petroleum-based energy sources.
+Improving the efficiency of solar cells is one of the most efficient ways to lower the system cost of solar energy harvesting.

 Optical lenses and dish reflectors are usually used in most concentrated photovoltaic (CPV) systems1 to achieve a high concentration of solar power incidence on the small-area solar cells, so it is economically viable to exploit expensive tandem multi-junction solar cells2 in CPV systems, and to maintain a reasonable cost at the same time.
 However, for most non-concentrated photovoltaic systems, which usually require a large-area installment of solar cells, the high-cost tandem solar cells cannot be incorporated, although they usually have a broader solar spectrum response and a higher overall conversion efficiency than the single junction solar cells3.

 Recently, with the help of the parallel spectrum splitting optics (i.e. dispersive element), the parallel spectrum splitting photovoltaic technology4 has made it possible that a similar or better spectrum coverage and conversion efficiency can be achieved without using the expensive tandem solar cells.
 The solar spectrum can be split into different bands and each band can be absorbed and converted to electricity by the specialized single-junction solar cells.
 In this way, the expensive tandem solar cells in CPV systems can be replaced by a parallel distribution of single-junction solar cells without any compromise on the performance.